cburdine/materials-ml-workshop/MaterialsML/python/python_logic.md

 # initialize a numeric value:
 value = 100.0

-# print out the sign of x:
+# print out the sign of the value:
 if value < 0:
     print('Value is negative.')
 elif value == 0: